 Wondering if your landing pages really do convince visitors to click, buy or subscribe?
 Premise makes it easy to find out, with easy split-testing (from WordPress) and SEO tools, plus a series of seminars about conversion optimization.
 And, Premise now includes support for Google Ecommerce tracking.

 Useful!
 Easy to use, strong support, with great education on how to get the most out of the tool.
 My conclusion?
-If your small business uses WordPress and you need to turn more of your visitors into subscribers and buyers, this is a tool that will support you now and grow with you.
-Premise was already my tool-of-choice.
-Now with the new Membership Module, if you sell downloadable products, offer classes, want file protection or have customers or clients you’d like to have password protected access to your work, I’d say if you already own Premise, use it.
+If your small business uses WordPress and you need to turn more of your visitors into subscribers and buyers, this is a tool that will support you now and help your business grow.
+If you sell downloadable products, offer classes, want file protection or have customers or clients you’d like to have password protected access to your work, I’d say if you already own Premise, use it.

 Premise isn’t for sale now.
 If you don’t own it?
-Get on my email list, and watch for the release of the New Product Formerly Named Premise.
+Get on my email list and discover your options, including the new Rainmaker, from Copyblogger Media.